cjpatton/store/README.md

 Secure Go maps
 ==============

-**TODO:** I'm updating the documentation.

 This package provides secure storage of Go's `map[string]string` objects.
 The contents of the structure cannot be deduced from its public representation, and querying it requires knowledge of a secret key.
 It is suitable for client/server protocols where the service is trusted only to provide storage.
+In addition to providing confidentiality, it allows the client to verify the integrity of the server's responses.

 An overview and installation instructions follow; the package documentation is indexed on [GoDoc](http://godoc.org/github.com/cjpatton/store).